jdani007/cvm/README.md

 This tool is wrapper around the gcloud cli tool which summarizes the value returned by the du subcommand.

-Details on the command here: [gcloud storage du _URL_ --summarize](https://cloud.google.com/sdk/gcloud/reference/storage/du)
+Details on the command here: [gcloud storage du gs://_bucketname_ --summarize](https://cloud.google.com/sdk/gcloud/reference/storage/du)

 ## *** in testing ***